aidac/auto_symlink/README.md

 #### Usage

 Specify source as RD rclone mount (or zurg) and destination as Sonarr/Radarr library dir (dir which Plex/Jellyfin/Emby is monitoring).
-Then add conent via RD (https://debridmediamanager.com/ or whatever you choose) and get your content show up in *arr.
+Then add content via RD (https://debridmediamanager.com/ or whatever you choose) and get your content show up in *arr.
 Script will monitor specified dirs in 10s intervals and match the names to **existing** folders in destination dirs.
 Make sure to add content in *arr first, so it would create appropriate dirs (or do it manually).

+**docker-compose.yml**
 ```
 version: '3.9'
 services: